ivarsaris/dutchtreats/README.md

 ### Media

 I got the images from google.
 I choose images with no brand or company information.
+I don't own the copyright to any of the images.
+The application was made for educational purposes only.
 No copyright infringement was intended.

 ### Acknowledgements